japilo/personal-website/content/authors/admin/_index.md

 I use process-explicit models to reconstruct the past, predict the future, and uncover the dynamics of ecological systems.
 The type of modeling I do is in many ways the opposite of the "artificial intelligence" of large language models.
 Instead of a black box, the processes that produce the results are explicit and transparent.
 Understanding the processes is just as important as producing useful and accurate outputs.

-My current work at the Cary Institute is in disease ecology, investigating how viruses move between humans and mammalian hosts.
+My current work at the Cary Institute is in disease ecology, investigating how disease transmission in wildlife changes in space and time.